≤11 ribs is associated with a number of congenital abnormalities and skeletal dysplasias, including:

 It is usually caused by...

 Benign paroxysmal positional vertigo (BPPV) is one of the most common causes of vertigo.
 It occurs secondary to change in posture and typically is associated with nystagmus.
 The etiology is thought to be due to changes of position of the otoliths in the inner ear, most commonly into the posterio...

-Bertolotti syndrome refers to the association between lumbosacral transitional vertebrae (LSTV) and low back pain, and can be an important cause in young patients.
+Bertolotti syndrome refers to the association between lumbosacral transitional vertebrae and low back pain.

 Bile sump syndrome refers to a complication following a side-to-side choledochoduodenostomy.